17 May Top 3 Benefits of Walking for Exercise

 Zhang and Deshpande (2015) investigated a protocol of narrow gait walking with 15 young and 15 elderly participants.
 They found that of the 12 older participants who were exercising five times per week, their visual input and ability to control head and trunk stability was only marginally declined, compared with inactive individuals.

 There is an age-related decline that occurs in the brainstem, responsible for this motor control behaviour.
 The importance of visual and sensory interaction for preservation of head and trunk stability during movement can be improved with regular walking.
 It forms a strategic approach to the prevention of falls.
+Some people end up getting so wrapped up in their work life that they forget to take a break and do some exercise, this can effect people in life making tasks as simple as climbing stairs a real challenge.

 2. Prevents and Improves Neck and Lower Back Pain